Michael I. Jordan: Honors and awards

 Jordan has received numerous awards, including a best student paper award (with X. Nguyen and M. Wainwright) at the International Conference on Machine Learning (ICML 2004), a best paper award (with R. Jacobs) at the American Control Conference (ACC 1991), the ACM-AAAI Allen Newell Award, the IEEE Neural Networks Pioneer Award, and an NSF Presidential Young Investigator Award.
 In 2002 he was named an AAAI Fellow "for significant contributions to reasoning under uncertainty, machine learning, and human motor control."
 In 2004 he was named an IMS Fellow "for contributions to graphical models and machine learning."
 In 2005 he was named an IEEE Fellow "for contributions to probabilistic graphical models and neural information processing systems."
 In 2007 he was named an ASA Fellow.
 In 2010 he was named a Cognitive Science Society Fellow and named an ACM Fellow "for contributions to the theory and application of machine learning."
 In 2012 he was named a SIAM Fellow "for contributions to machine learning, in particular variational approaches to statistical inference."
 In 2014 he was named an International Society for Bayesian Analysis Fellow "for his outstanding research contributions at the interface of statistics, computer sciences and probability, for his leading role in promoting Bayesian methods in machine learning, engineering and other fields, and for his extensive service to ISBA in many roles."

 Jordan is a member of the National Academy of Sciences, a member of the National Academy of Engineering and a member of the American Academy of Arts and Sciences.

 He has been named a Neyman Lecturer and a Medallion Lecturer by the Institute of Mathematical Statistics.
 He received the David E. Rumelhart Prize in 2015 and the ACM/AAAI Allen Newell Award in 2009.
-He also won 2020 IEEE John von Neumann Medal.
+He also won the 2020 IEEE John von Neumann Medal.

 In 2016, Jordan was identified as the "most influential computer scientist", based on an analysis of the published literature by the Semantic Scholar project.

 In 2019, Jordan argued that the artificial intelligence revolution hasn't happened yet and that the AI revolution required a blending of computer science with statistics.

-In 2022, Jordan was awarded the inaugural WLA Prize by non-governmental and non-profit international organization World Laureates Association, for fundamental contributions to the foundations of machine learning and its application.
+In 2022, Jordan was awarded the inaugural World Laureates Association Prize by non-governmental and non-profit international organization World Laureates Association, for fundamental contributions to the foundations of machine learning and its application.

+For 2024 he received the BBVA Foundation Frontiers of Knowledge Award in the category of "Information and Communication Technologies".